Belonging: A Two Way Street | Guest Blog by Naledi Semela

 There's no question that this student belongs at the school; there's no question this project belongs to the student, and there is nothing that is going to get in his way.
 That, friends, is why we are here.

-Naledi Sean Semela is the Director of Equitable Practices and Social Impact at the Browning School, where he oversees the school’s diversity, equity, and inclusion (DEI) efforts as well as student and family volunteering.
+Naledi Sean Semela is currently the Chief of Equitable Practices and Social Impact at the Browning School, where he oversees the school’s diversity, equity, and inclusion (DEI) efforts as well as student and family volunteering.
 He offers consulting and coaching to various schools and nonprofit organizations through Naledi Strategies, LLC.

 **Correction - this post is featured in a RIISE newsletter with incorrect spelling of Naledi’s last name which should read Semela not Selema.